jz393/jz393.github.io/writing/my-first-love.md

 I’m glad you could continue without me, and I am trying to do the same.
 I understand that I should not regret you, given that I cannot erase you.
 While I refuse to be confined to the bounds of our relationship, I can now accept that you indefinitely remain as a core embedding.
 Seamlessly, I carry our witty jokes and your distinctive vernacular.
 I write poetry about you, and traces of you sneak into my everyday conversations.
 By the way, I still have the gray hoodie that you gave me right before we parted ways.
 I can’t get myself to either wear or discard it.
 I’m not sure if our eventual outcome was stochastic or deterministic, but that's an imaginary distinction now.
 All I can hope is that you will remember me too.
 And maybe someday, we will meet again.

-*To my first love, my career: Our stable matching failed when our optimization objectives changed.
+*To my first love (my career): Our stable matching failed when our optimization objectives changed.
 Still, thank you for the time when they aligned.*